Navigation

 PE

-Our PE session will be on a Monday afternoon, every week.
+Our PE session will be on a Thursday morning, every week.
 Please ensure that your child has their full PE kit in school, we will send these home at the end of each half term to be washed.
 If your child wears earrings, please remove these before they arrive at school on this day.
 If your child does not have their PE kit or is wearing earrings and cannot remove them independently, then unfortunately they will not be able to participate in the session.

 Look at us!